jackralph/DAZN-coding-challenge/README.md

 - Commits

 I feel my commits could have been more frequent.
 However I took a plunge into AWS and wasn't entirely sure where ideal milestones could be identified so there were times where I had the whole function written before committing.
 In the future I am more wise to where commit points could be and how I could more efficiently manage my code.

+- Infrastructure as code

+I've found this to be a really productive way of working.
+Not only is it nice to have the home-comforts of Visual Studio, but the whole process feels a-lot more fluid and efficient than using the AWS Console.
+This was my first time working in this fashion and I feel much more confident in working with IaC and the experience has been very rewarding.